 While Briand was in office, the economy continued to decline, and the French were upset with Germany's apparent stall in making reparation payments, which the French wanted for reconstruction.
 Briand was a man of the Left and an internationalist, and to many French people Briand appeared too soft on the Germans.
 Briand was forced to resign in January 1922.
 And following Briand as prime minister was the former president, Poincaré, who also became minister of foreign affairs and was expected to be tough on the Germans.

 In 1923, parliament turned down an attempt by Poincaré to raise taxes to cover government expenses, which put the country on a course of living beyond its means.
 Meanwhile in Lorraine, which France won from Germany at the Paris Peace Conference, the French were acting like colonizers and alienating its inhabitants.
-Lorraine had been integrated economically with Germany and it was suffering from economic dislocations.
-People in Lorraine were unhappy with France's social security system, which they found inferior to Germany's.
+Lorraine had been integrated economically with Germany and now it was suffering.

 Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.